Rose Lee

 But here’s the crucial insight: Most companies implementing “ABM” are still just doing better research to create more relevant requests for time.
 True breakthrough comes from using that research to deliver immediate, actionable value.

-We think the future of achieving transformational results isn’t realized using singular AI tools or even sophisticated AI-enabled CRM systems.
+We think the future of achieving transformational B2B email results isn’t realized using single AI tools or even sophisticated AI-enabled CRM systems.
 We must build comprehensive intelligence infrastructures that most commercial solutions can’t provide out of the box.

 Why Commercial Solutions Fall Short: